sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 - SoC has an on-chip processor and on-chip peripherals.
 - The board also has various peripherals onboard, like sensors, LEDs, buttons, joysticks, external memories ...

+In the linux source, the device trees are located at: `<linux source>/arch/<architecture>/boot/dts`.